 This marinade is very easy to make, and just takes a little bit of patience to allow all the flavors to develop.
 I would highly recommend a minimum of 4 hours to marinade.
 I would also highly recommend steaming the tempeh.
 It helps make sure the tempeh take on the marinade even better, and will soak everything right up.

 These kebabs taste great on their own, but would work well in a taco, burrito, or in a grain bowl.
-If I’m thinking grain bowl, I’m thinking cilantro-lime rice (brown rice with fresh cilantro, lime juice, salt, and maybe a dash of garlic powder), avocado, vegan sour cream (if you’re into it!), and green onions.
+If I’m thinking grain bowl, I’m thinking cilantro-lime rice (brown rice with fresh cilantro, lime juice, salt, and maybe a dash of garlic powder), avocado, tomatoes, vegan sour cream (if you’re into it!), and green onions.
 However you do it, prepare for some happy taste buds!

 Chipotle Tempeh Kebabs